oconpa/facial_rekog_tute/README.md

 "https://dhggdsdv6f.execute-api.ap-southeast-2.amazonaws.com/default/detect"
 ```

 3. Test the app.
 To test the detect feature goto the upload page.
 Upload an image and then click **Scan**.
-If the route has worked, after scanning an image you should get in return a scan or no scan response on your webpage.
+If the route has worked, after scanning an image you should get in return a scan or no scan response on your webpage (the page should not continually load).

-#### Connect /listgallery to React Frontend
+#### Connect listgallery to React Frontend

-The routes grabs content from the s3 bucket and serve it up as a image gallery for the users.
+This route fuels fetch for image to populate your gallery page.
+It will pull images from your s3 and serve them up for users to view.

 1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then goto your cloud 9.